-In the first instance talk to your child's Class Teacher or The Family Learning Mentor - depending on the nature of the worry or concern.
-We have an open-door policy and would rather you talked to us than worry at home.
+Always come in and talk to the Class Teacher or Mrs Clayton or The Family Learning Mentor - depending on the nature of the worry or concern.
+We have an open door policy and would rather you talked to us than worry at home.
 We build up warm and trusting relationships with families in school and we are always ready to listen.
 The best time to see class teachers is after school rather than in the morning, as all teachers are busy preparing for the day in the time before school starts.
 (Please be aware that all staff run after school activities so try to avoid those nights.)

-If you need to talk to a teacher please phone the office for an appointment or wait for the staff to release all the children at 3.15 p.m. before you try to speak to them about your child.
+If you need to talk to a teacher please phone the office for an appointment or wait for the staff to release all the children at 3.00 p.m. before you try to speak to them about your child.
 It is imperative that all children are handed over safely and without distraction.